-This experiment was begun in the fall of 2019 at a farm site near Willmar, MN.
+This experiment began in the fall of 2019 at a farm site near Murdock, MN following corn.
 Manure was surface applied and incorporated within 24 hours of application.
-Fertilizers will be applied as appropriate in the spring prior to planting crops.
-Initial soil samples and manure samples were collected and are in the process of being analyzed.
-There is no other data to present at this time.
+Fertilizers were applied as appropriate in the spring prior to planting crops.
+Initial soil samples and manure samples were collected and analyzed (Table 3).
+Corn (Enesvedt E-696RR), soybean (Stine Liberty Link GT27), and sugarbeet (SESVDH 863) were planted and maintained according to typical practices in the region.